Two closed forms for the Apostol-Bernoulli polynomials: Introduction

-In this note, we show that, different with~\cite{Qi}, if directly applying the generating functions instead of their integral expressions, then the above theorems may be generalized to other special functions.
-As a result, we shall get the following two closed forms for Apostol-Bernoulli polynomials and numbers, which may be used to compute these special polynomials and numbers in a finite number of steps.
+Recently, Qi and Chapman~\cite{Qi} got two closed forms for Bernoulli polynomials.
+In this note, we show that, different with~\cite{Qi}, if directly applying the generating functions instead of their integral expressions, then Qi and Chapman's results \cite[Theorems 1.1 and 1.2]{Qi} may be generalized to other special functions.
+As a result, in addition to Luo's formula (\ref{LuoClosed}) above, we shall get the following two other closed forms for Apostol-Bernoulli polynomials and numbers, which may be used to compute these special polynomials and numbers in a finite number of steps.

 \begin{theorem} Suppose that $z\not=1$.
 The Apostol-Bernoulli polynomials $B_n(u,z)$ for $n\in\mathbb N$ may be expressed as

 Consequently, the Apostol-Bernoulli numbers $B_n(z)$ for $n\in\mathbb N$ can be represented as